j3rrywan9/scala-notes/Course1.md

 * wildcard patterns
 * constants

+#### Evaluating Match Expressions

+The whole match expression is rewritten to the right-hand side of the first case where the pattern matches the selector.

+References to pattern variables are replaced by the corresponding parts in the selector.

 ### Lists

 Like arrays, lists are **homogeneous**: the elements of a list must all have the same type.
+The type of a list that has elements of type `T` is written `List[T]`.

+#### Operations on Lists

 All operations on lists can be expressed in terms of the following three operations:
 * `head`: the first element of the list
 * `tail`: the list composed of all the elements except the first
 * `isEmpty`: `true` if the list is empty, `false` otherwise

+#### List Patterns

+It is also possible to decompose lists with pattern matching.

+#### List Methods

 ## Week 5